xeroconf/events/README.md

+# Archived 20/10/2025
+New repo can be found here: https://github.com/xeroconf/messenger

 # Events
-A simple header only, compile time event system with modern C++.
+A simple header only, compile time event system.

 ## Usage/Example